erichlof/THREE.js-PathTracing-Renderer/README.md

 The following demos show what I have been experimenting with most recently.
 They might not work 100% and might have small visual artifacts that I am trying to fix.
 I just wanted to share some more possible areas in the world of path tracing! :-) <br>

 Rendering spheres, boxes and mathematical shapes is nice, but most modern graphics models are built out of triangles.
 The following demo uses the three.js .obj-Loader to load a model in .obj format (list of triangles) from disk or served as a static file.
 It then builds a BVH acceleration structure (hierarchy of bounding boxes around all the triangles) and then places the object in a scene to be path traced.
 With recent support for WebGL 2.0 from three.js (thanks mrdoob!), I have successfully implemented traversal of the BVH entirely on the GPU (which wasn't possible under WebGL 1.0).
-The initial results are promising:  Handles low-poly up to 40,000 triangles (although the 40,000 triangle bunny.obj file takes 2 minutes to build the BVH - investigating that... ) and renders at 60fps, and 30fps on my smartphone! <br>
+The initial results are promising:  Handles low-poly up to 500,000 triangle models (I tested up to that amount so far) and renders at 30-60fps!
+Update: Mobile devices lose rendering context when trying to load the .obj files and build the BVH GPU data texture - Investigating that...
+But for now, on desktop it works great! <br>

 * [BVH WebGL 2.0 Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/BVH_WebGL_2.html)<br>